theforeman/foreman_column_view/README.md

 ```

 Additional rows can also be added to the Properties table on the host page by setting
-`:view: hosts_properties`.
+`:view: :hosts_properties`.
 The position is also controlled by `:after` using either a
 numeric index to represent the row or the name of the previous row (however this will
 not work well when the Foreman language is switched).
 An example configuration: